 Lake Baikal in Russia and Baffin Island in Canada also include areas of smaller, lower-quality lapis lazuli, but it’s too poor to use in manufacturing.
 Geologists have not verified other lapis lazuli sites.
 Blue stones are not lapis lazuli.

 The Hindukush mountain range borders the northern Afghan deposit, Sar-E-Sang.
 4,000 meters high.
 Lapis lazuli was mined there for almost 7,000 years.
 The mountaintop mine is snow-covered and hot in summer.
 Wolves live in the sparsely populated area.
 Political insecurity in Afghanistan has reduced lapis lazuli exports from this region.

-Both lapis types are high-quality, yet they differ.
-Afghan lapis lazuli has a deep blue tint with gold specks but few white or grey streaks like Chilean lapis.
+Both lapis types are high quality, yet they differ.
+Afghan lapis lazuli has a deep blue tint with gold specks but few white or gray streaks like Chilean lapis.
 Because it has more blue-violet lazurite to compensate for other minerals like calcite, Afghan lapis is sometimes softly violet.